yasamanmajedi/InformationRetrieval/README.md

 - Compression (Variable Code, Gamma Code)
 - Correcting the user input Query

 The second phase consists of implementing the language model, editing the probability model, candidate generator, and candidate scorer.
-In the third phase, we implemented classification and clustering algo- rithms, designed a crawler, and evaluated articles and ranked authors based on information collected by the crawler.
+In the third phase, we implemented classification and clustering algorithms, designed a crawler, and evaluated articles and ranked authors based on information collected by the crawler.